program--/fipio/README.md

 ### Vectorized

-`fipio` functions are inherently vectorized, so you can use them with vectors of FIP codes easily:
+`fipio` functions are inherently vectorized, so you can use them with vectors of FIPS codes easily:

 ``` r
 fips <- c("37129", "44001", "48115")